Igknighted/Router_DNS/README.md

 ```

 Hostnames are housed in their own files in `/etc/powerdns/php-zones/`.
 The file `example.com.php` holds the records for any queries against `example.com`.
 The file `txt1.example.com.php` holds records for `txt1.example.com`.

+Note: After the install, you may want to delete the setup scripts.
+You can just lazily run `rm -rf setup.sh setup_rhel.sh setup_ubuntu.sh`